-We have audited the separate financial statements of AB "Ignitis grupė" ("the Company") and the consolidated financial statements of AB "Ignitis grupė" and its subsidiaries ("the Group") contained in the file abignitisgrupe-2022-12-31-en.zip (ParsePort generated hashcode: I3gQKqy65PWcmys=).
+We have audited the separate financial statements of AB "Ignitis grupė" ("the Company") and the consolidated financial statements of AB "Ignitis grupė" and its subsidiaries ("the Group").
 The Company's separate and the Group's consolidated financial statements comprise:

-- the separate and the consolidated statement of financial position as at 31 December 2022, - the separate and the consolidated statement of profit or loss for the year then ended, - the separate and the consolidated statement of other comprehensive income for the year then ended, - the separate and the consolidated statement of changes in equity for the year then ended, - the separate and the consolidated statement of cash flows for the year then ended, and - the notes to the separate and the consolidated financial statements, comprising significant accounting policies and other explanatory information.
+- the separate and the consolidated statement of profit or loss for the year ended 31 December 2024, - the separate and the consolidated statement of other comprehensive income for the year then ended, - the separate and the consolidated statement of financial position as at 31 December 2024, - the separate and the consolidated statement of changes in equity for the year then ended, - the separate and the consolidated statement of cash flows for the year then ended, and - the notes to the separate and the consolidated financial statements, comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying separate and consolidated financial statements give a true and fair view of the non-consolidated financial position of the Company and the consolidated financial position of the Group as at 31 December 2022, and of their non-consolidated and consolidated financial performance and their non-consolidated and consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards, as adopted by the European Union.
+In our opinion, the accompanying separate and consolidated financial statements give a true and fair view of the non-consolidated financial position of the Company and the consolidated financial position of the Group as at 31 December 2024, and of their non-consolidated and consolidated financial performance and their non-consolidated and consolidated cash flows for the year then ended in accordance with IFRS Accounting Standards, as adopted by the European Union.